Birds of the Sierra Nevada

 Edward Beedy, Ed Pandolfino, and Keith Hansen eventually published Birds of the Sierra Nevada without including Mr. Lukas, but still used a significant portion of Mr. Lukas’s text without crediting him.

-This website shows you a copy of the manuscript Mr. Lukas wrote for the book.
-Sections written by David Lukas that appear in Birds of the Sierra Nevada are highlighted for ease of viewing.
+A copy of David Lukas's original manuscript is provided below.
+Sections written by David Lukas that appear without credit in Birds of the Sierra Nevada are highlighted for ease of viewing.

 It is a technical legal question whether the use of this material constitutes willful copyright infringement, or if the authors had or needed permission to use Mr. Lukas's material without his consent.
 But if they needed his permission then David Lukas is an unacknowledged co-author on the book and deserves credit as a co-author plus an equitable share of royalties from the sale of this book.